Preethijgan/A-STAR/README.md

        parents to q

     d) for each successor

-          if successor is the goal, stop search
+        i) if successor is the goal, stop search

-       else, compute both g and h for successor

-    successor.g = q.g + distance between
+        ii) else, compute both g and h for successor successor.g = q.g + distance between
                               successor and q
           successor.h = distance from goal to
           successor (This can be done using many ways, we will discuss three heuristics-
           Manhattan, Diagonal and Euclidean
           Heuristics)

           successor.f = successor.g + successor.h

-      if a node with the same position as successor is in the OPEN list which has a lower f than successor, skip this successor
+        iii) if a node with the same position as successor is in the OPEN list which has a lower f than successor, skip this successor

-      if a node with the same position as successor  is in the CLOSED list which has a lower f than successor, skip this successor otherwise, add  the node to the open list
+        iV) if a node with the same position as successor  is in the CLOSED list which has a lower f than successor, skip this successor otherwise, add  the node to the open list